Certified Teachers Make the Most of Each Student's Experience

 As your child progresses, the teacher remains involved to monitor progress, ensure mastery, and develop a specific intervention plan if he or she is struggling with a concept.
 These difficulties are identified by assessments that come at the end of every lesson and unit, by the regular progress testing proscribed at the beginning of the year, and through direct check-ins between parent, student, and teacher.

 By high school, more instruction happens through real-time "ClassConnect" online sessions and extra sessions are offered, as needed, one-to-one and in small group online sessions to help students work through difficult topics.
 High school teachers are all subject-matter experts and are available to help with coursework and answer questions online, over the phone, and by posting information and advice for all students in the "Teacher's Office" threaded discussion board.

-Elma Sproul joined the Insight Academy of Arizona staff in December of 2012, during the first year Insight began.
-She is a High School Advisor and Homeroom Teacher and is currently the lead advisor for roles and responsibilities.
+Elma Sproul joined the Insight Academy of Arizona staff in December of 2012.
+She is a currently a counselor for our high school students.
+Since 2012 she has worked in several roles in our schools including as a High School Advisor, Homeroom Teacher and the lead advisor for roles and responsibilities.
 Prior to joining the ISAZ team, she worked at Arizona Virtual Academy as a counselor tech.
 She earned her bachelor's degree in Education in 1985 and has taught in several states and overseas.
 She has worked with all ages in the education field from elementary school through high school, and even adult education.
 She enjoys working with high school students and teaches an elective course for her homeroom students.
 Elma is married and has two adult children.
 She wears many hats as a teacher, advisor, military spouse and military mom.
 She loves being a part of the Insight team and in her free time volunteers weekly, working with children.